Why do people keep doing pointless self harm – news aggregation

 That’s it for now, your site is now a part of an open alt/grassroots media network.
 Playing a role in linking and cooperating to build a progressive worldview, empowering people to build a better world.

-Why do I call Facebook a dotcon
+Why do I call Facebook a #dotcons

 Our #mainstreaming current online tools (for example #Facebook) were built out from the worst parts of human nature.
 The challenge facing us is can we build our tools from the best part of human nature (an example would be the #OMN) I think this is a nice challenge to have.

-It’s interesting to think about what shapes the small part of the social flow you see on #failbook and see how other agenda’s dominate what you see as a personal experience.
+It’s interesting to think about what shapes the small part of the social flow you see on #failbook and see how other agenda’s dominate what you see as a “personal” experience.

 2) The ego of the CEO and heads of engineering and marketing at Facebook.

-3) The agenda’s of the investors in Facebook – this includes front company’s for the intelligence services of the US and many very rich people.
+3) The agenda’s of the investors in Facebook – this includes front company’s for the intelligence services of the US and many very rich people. (#nastyfew)

 5) Anything published outside Facebook silo/portal is pushed down and things published inside Facebooks walls are pushed up.
 An example of this is that Youtube videos are not always embedded any-more, and that #failbook videos are and autoplay.
+(URLs are now down rated)

 8) Facebook is clever evil, the algorithm is elastic, you can push it and it will bend.
 Of course, evil cleaver wants you to do this because it learns how you push and how to push you back to shape the above first 5 points.